Select Page

 2. We could create value by improving mental relief and make it our unique selling proposition(USP).

-“Developing an immersive solution(MVP) that music and feelings are in sync will help users have a better relaxing experience.”
+“Developing an immersive product(MVP) that music and feelings are in sync will help users have a better relaxing experience.”

 Turning our WBG question into: “Wouldn’t it be great if breaking away from everyday life would be as easy as playing a song on Spotify?